clueboard/milc/README.md

 <https://github.com/micheles/plac>

 I like his idea about scaling down, and it's part of what drove me.
-But I don't want to go without functionality to scale down, I want MILC to work well for very small CLI tools.
+But I don't want to go without functionality to scale down.
+MILC's idea of scaling down is working well for small programs.

 Plac does not support a configuration file or logging.